ibm-cloud-docs/databases-for-redis/connecting-external.md

 3. Save the certificate  to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the driver or client.

-### CLI plug-in support for the self-signed certificate
+### CLI plug-in support for the service proprietary certificate
 {: #cli-support-cert}

 You can display the decoded certificate for your deployment with the CLI plug-in with a command like: